 Islam Hadhari should not be viewed as just the renewal of the old concept Islam Madani or Islam Hadhari as practised by the Islamic prophet Muhammad and his companions centuries ago.
 It should be viewed as the renewal of the old concept, in tandem to the modern era needs, on the relevancy of the Islamic maxims of the teaching of Islam to help solve the problems or issues of the modern Muslim ummah today (Ibrahim JCH, 2007).

-To my fellow Christian brothers and sisters, the Madani Islam is closer to our evangelical interpretation of the gospel and I like the quote a common saying among us: "A heavenly mind is compelled to do earthly good."
 Historically, salt was used to prevent meat from spoiling, symbolising the 'earthly' usefulness.
 It is obvious that serving our fellow human beings is part of our calling as 'salt of the earth' or else why did the Lord speak the parable of the Good Samaritan, to differentiate the one lowly and often despised Samaritan from the pious religious elites?

-Abdul Rashid and TikTokers Thaqib and Em Jay, the voices of extremists may soon be overshadowed, signaling a move toward moderation and balance in both political and social discourse.
+We may see the shift, with the growing influence and progressive stance of many young Muslims, such as our Merdeka baby and Bukit Bendera MP, DAP's Syeerleena Abdul Rashid and TikTokers such as Thaqib and Em Jay, the voices of extremists may soon be "drowned", signaling a move toward moderation and balance in both political and social discourse.

 Anwar Ibrahim, on the other hand, is attempting to "salt" the Muslim community, preserving them from further corruption and moral decay.